Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Preparing for breast Feeding

 Read as much as you can.
-Talk to your care provider about your decision.
+Talk to your care provider about your decision to breastfeed.
 Go to a La Leche League International chapter, and take a breastfeeding class (offered by most hospitals) or contact a local lactation consultant at an area hospital.
 The more you know about the benefits of nursing, the less apprehensive you will be.

 Top of Page